 30% of third-graders in Erie score unproficient in 3rd grade reading.We provide learning programs which lay the foundation for reading readiness through daily reading and language based skills including vocabulary, letter and sound identification.

 The Y is committed to keeping kids nourished all year long.
 More than 16 million children and teens under 18 live with food insecurity, according to the U.S. Department of Agriculture.
 And, when the school day ends, many of these youth are at risk of going hungry.

-Many Erie kids are worried about where their next meal will come from – and access to healthy food – any food – is a concern for them.
-We provide a mobile meals site for kids – YMCA Food + Fun bus – serving healthy meals right in neighborhoods.
+Erie County has 10 food deserts – areas where access to healthy food is a concern for kids.
+We provide a mobile meals site for kids – YMCA Food + Fun bus – serving meals right in neighborhoods.